SimonStJG/rpi-photobooth/README.md

 * Smooth live camera preview
 * Printing via libcups
 * Minimal dependencies
-* * Nothing but Qt5, Qt5-Multimedia, GStreamer, and libcups for printing
+  * Nothing but Qt5, Qt5-Multimedia, cups and their respective Python bindings.
 * Option to mirror the camera left to right
 * Easy to switch out the background
 * Mostly works